bradsec/autobrew/README.md

 **Description / Purpose**

-Shell script to automate the installation of a custom list of MacOS terminal and GUI packages/applications using Homebrew (https://brew.sh) package manager.
-Great for new MacOS installations to save time finding and installing individual packages.
+Bash shell script to automate the installation of a custom list of MacOS terminal and GUI packages/applications using Homebrew (https://brew.sh) package manager.
+Ideal for new MacOS installations to save time finding and installing individual packages.

 **Usage Method 1: Quick one-liner install**